khadijabilal25/CAO-Assignment-1---Building-your-own-64-bit-Operating-System/README.md

 ## Building a Docker image:
-Open the terminal and build image using the following code -'docker build buildenv -t myos-buildenv'
+Open the terminal and build image using the following code
+>docker build buildenv -t myos-buildenv